-On November 20, 2102, the IBWC signed Minute 319, entitled "Interim International Cooperative Measures in the Colorado River Basin through 2017 and Extension of Minute 318 Cooperative Measures to Address the Continued Effects of the April 2010 Earthquake in the Mexicali Valley, Baja California," authorizes the creation of Intentionally Created Mexican Allocations (ICMA) which allows limited deferment of water deliveries with a 3% reduction for evaporation and a 2% water assessment reserved for environmental purposes and will be reflected in the 2013 Annual Salinity Report.
+On November 20, 2012, the IBWC signed Minute 319, entitled "Interim International Cooperative Measures in the Colorado River Basin through 2017 and Extension of Minute 318 Cooperative Measures to Address the Continued Effects of the April 2010 Earthquake in the Mexicali Valley, Baja California."
+Minute 319 authorizes the creation of Intentionally Created Mexican Allocation (ICMA), allowing for limited deferment of water deliveries with a 3% reduction for evaporation and a 2% water assessment reserved for environmental purposes.